-[Section 53F inserted by No. 18 of 2004 s.
+[Section 53F inserted: No. 18 of 2004 s.
 8.]

 Division 3 — Other prohibited practices

-[Heading inserted by No. 18 of 2004 s.
+[Heading inserted: No. 18 of 2004 s.
 8.]

 53G.
 Offence — creating human embryo other than by fertilisation, or developing such an embryo

 A person commits a crime if the person creates a human embryo by a process other than the fertilisation of a human egg by human sperm, or develops a human embryo so created.